Management, Training, Progress

 Over the past ten years, CES has helped the network to grow and strengthen its membership, to over 160 members across Ireland and Northern Ireland.
 Through its support of the Network, CES has facilitated knowledge exchange, networking and relationship building between departments, agencies and across jurisdictions.

 The CES team supporting the network

 Interested in becoming a member?
-Contact Shauna Pankhurst for further information firstname.lastname@example.org
+For further information, contact firstname.lastname@example.org